cutlerCLI/cutler/README.md

 `cutler` is a straightforward command-line tool that lets you specify your macOS preferences in an easy-to-read TOML file.
 It wraps the `defaults` command so you can quickly apply or undo settings when needed.
-In addition to managing macOS defaults, cutler now supports executing external commands and variable substitution – even falling back to system environment variables if desired.
+In addition to managing macOS defaults, cutler now supports executing external commands so that you don't have to write another shell script to automate things.

 Check out the [Usage](#usage) section for more details.